 Anyone who has experienced sexual violence can benefit from learning more about the issue.
 For example, psychoeducation can help you learn about:

-Family members and loved ones can also benefit from psychoeducation, learning to understand signs of trauma, how to interact and handle situations, and how to be a more loving, understanding, and helpful parent, partner, friend, sibling, etc.
+Family members and loved ones can also benefit from psychoeducation.
+They can learn to understand signs of trauma, how to interact and deal with situations, and how to be a more loving, understanding, and helpful parent, partner, friend, sibling, etc.

 Skills for Change